Picovoice/rhino/binding/web/README.md

 ## Non-English Languages

-In order to detect non-English wake words you need to use the corresponding model file (`.pv`).
+In order to detect non-English inferences you need to use the corresponding model file (`.pv`).
 The model files for all supported languages are available [here](https://github.com/Picovoice/rhino/tree/master/lib/common).

 ## Demo